 We should also remember that creative problem solving depends on creative thinking.
 That is, problems in our everyday lives might have single remedies (say, why a stalled car won’t start), but musical and technical troubles often have many possible solutions.

-So, when we take on a musical problem in practice, we have to think in divergent ways and explore the trouble spot from multiple angles.
+So, when we take on musical problems in practice, we have to think in divergent ways and explore trouble spots from multiple angles.
 How can we do that?
 The most straightforward way is for us to ask questions that highlight various features of a passage.

-A string player trying to clean up a left-hand shift might ask, “What’s my right hand doing as I shift?”
-After investigating the right-hand execution, the musician might wonder, “What other left-hand fingerings might be possible?”
+A string player trying to clean up a left-hand shift might first ask not about the left hand but the right: “What’s my bow arm doing before, during and after the shift?”
+After investigating the bowing, the musician might wonder, “What other left-hand fingerings might be possible?”
 And so on.

 On top of being clever questioners, we also benefit from building awareness of the problem-solving process.